 I also know how intensely precious and challenging the responsibility of parenting can be, being a loving and committed father to my own two children.
-I aim to form an alliance with parents from the start, partly to support you in your work of parenting, though always with your child as the focus.
+I aim to form an alliance with parents from the start, and sometimes work with parents for a period.

-Please see the “Further Information” section below if you want a more detailed picture of how I may be of help.
+Please see the “Further Information” section below if you want a more detailed picture of how I work and how I may be of help.

 Training, qualifications & experience